IllDepence/sirtetris.com/static/pages/interests.md

 Getting into penspinning is quite easy.
 You grab a more or less balanced pen, look at a video tutorial online and practice &mdash; that's it.
 It is, of course, more fun when you also get involved with the community.
 The largest international board on the topic of penspinning is the [UPSB](http://upsb.info/), I guess.
 Most contries also have their own board/community.
 Try to look out for gatherings.
 It's most fun when you meet other spinners in person and talk to them. :)

+Here's some viewing material: [Supawit](https://www.youtube.com/watch?v=Ug_D_jyOOmE), [pyralux](https://www.youtube.com/watch?v=2EGFq-jvhFc), [A13x](https://www.youtube.com/watch?v=5jaRrtGVc3A)

-After I started penspinning in 2007 I actively did it — meaning I really took my time to practice, looked out for new tricks to learn, etc. — for maybe a year and a half.
-Since then I only do it casually, barely try or practice new stuff ... but it's still a lot of fun to do it and I don't plan to stop. :)
+I, personally, started penspinning in 2007 and actively pursued it — i.e. took my time to practice, look out for new tricks to learn, etc. — for maybe a year and a half.
+After that it's been casual ever since.
+I barely try or practice new stuff ... but it's still a lot of fun to do it and I don't plan to stop. :)

 **Some of my recordings**
 <!-- ytdd:BakFall Session 3:DHDyYK-nPIA -->